Request Free Consultation

 The discovery process is extremely important to all sides, not only to learn the strengths and weaknesses of the case, but in so doing it can enhance early settlement possibilities.

-Of course, settlements can be agreed to at any time, but once discovery is complete, the parties are better able to evaluate their risk-to-reward ration of going forward.
+Of course, settlements can be agreed to at any time, but once discovery is complete, the parties are better able to evaluate their risk-to-reward ratio of going forward.

-Once discovery is complete, plaintiff is ordered by the court to file a Note of Issue and Certificate of Readiness.
-This document informs the court that all discovery is complete and that the case is trial ready.
+Once discovery is complete, the plaintiff is ordered by the court to file a Note of Issue and Certificate of Readiness.
+This document informs the court that all discovery is complete and that the case is trial-ready.
 It is here that the plaintiff can demand a trial by jury.

-If the plaintiff is elderly, plaintiff can request a trial preference whereby the case will be called for trial faster that waiting on the normal trial calendar.
+If the plaintiff is elderly, the plaintiff can request a trial preference whereby the case will be called for trial faster than waiting on the normal trial calendar.

 During this time, the court may schedule a settlement conference to attempt to resolve the matter and/or a pre-trial conference to discuss trial issues and scheduling.

 Other experts may be needed depending on the type of case being litigated.
-If the case involved a trip and fall on a defective sidewalk, for example, plaintiff may call an engineer to establish that the sidewalk was not up to code.
-In a wrongful death case, plaintiff may call an economist to establish that economic worth of the loss of a decedent’s life.
+If the case involved a trip and fall on a defective sidewalk, for example, the plaintiff may call an engineer to establish that the sidewalk was not up to code.
+In a wrongful death case, the plaintiff may call an economist to establish the economic worth of the loss of a decedent’s life.

 Likewise, defense counsel will call experts to refute the damages sustained and/or liability for causing the accident.